Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 Section 14 of the Severance Pay Law

-- When an employer contributes at least 8.33% of the salary to a severance component in a pension fund, those contributions replace the obligation to pay full severance upon termination
+- When an employer contributes at least 8.33% of salary to a severance component in a pension fund, those contributions replace the obligation to pay full severance upon termination.

-At NETO, we apply Section 14 for all employees.
-This means we contribute 6% employee + 6.5% employer pension + 8.33% severance, ensuring full compliance and financial clarity for both the employer and the employee.
+At NETO, we apply Section 14 for all employees · contributing 6% employee + 6.5% employer pension + 8.33% severance, ensuring full compliance and financial clarity for both the employer and the employee.
+See more on the Severance Pay Law in Israel.

 Employee Declaration – Regarding Pension Contributions